skyworkz/website/content/blog/tomkennes-waypoint-v1-oct-2020.md

 <br>
 {{< /raw >}}

 Overal, there is room for improvement, but I like where Waypoint is going.
-HashiCorp is actively developing the product and has already laid out a roadmap displaying some of their intentions.
+HashiCorp is actively developing the product and has already laid out a {{<raw>}}<a href="https://www.waypointproject.io/docs/roadmap">roadmap</a>{{</raw>}} displaying some of their intentions.
 If they manage to get backing from the open-source community to buy into their idea, I am certain that I will have to revise some of these comments in the future!